rikatz/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Backend Protocol

 Using `backend-protocol` annotations is possible to indicate how NGINX should communicate with the backend service.
 (Replaces `secure-backends` in older versions)
-Valid Values: HTTP, HTTPS, GRPC, GRPCS, AJP and FCGI
+Valid Values: HTTP, HTTPS, GRPC, GRPCS, AJP

 By default NGINX uses `HTTP`.